 Latino Mental Health

-Latinos are no different when it comes to prevalence of mental health conditions when compared to the rest of the population.
+Mental health conditions do not discriminate based on race, color, gender or identity.
+Anyone can experience the challenges of mental illness regardless of their background.
 However, your concerns or experiences and how you understand and cope with these conditions may be different.

 If you feel you or a loved one might be experiencing a mental health condition, remember that these are biological disorders.
 Anyone can develop a mental health problem.
 It isn’t you fault or your family’s fault.
 Seeking treatment can help you live a fulfilled life.
 Getting help is a way to strengthen yourself and your family for the future.

-Common mental health disorders among Latinos are generalized anxiety disorder, major depression, posttraumatic stress disorder (PTSD) and alcoholism.
-Additionally, Latina high school girls have high rates of suicide attempts.
+Common mental health conditions among Latinos are generalized anxiety disorder, major depression, posttraumatic stress disorder (PTSD) and excessive use of alcohol and drugs.
+Additionally, suicide is a concern for Latino youth.

 While Latino communities show similar susceptibility to mental illness as the general population, unfortunately, we experience disparities in access to treatment and in the quality of treatment we receive.
 This inequality puts us at a higher risk for more severe and persistent forms of mental health conditions.